-EHRI Prepatory Phase (PP) 2019-2022 has 15 partners from 13 countries, representing archives, libraries, museums and research institutions.
+EHRI has 25 partners, representing archives, libraries, museums and research institutions.
 The project also relies on a large network of cooperating partners and many other individuals and organisations in the broad fields of Holocaust studies and digital humanities.
 Here you can find an overview of the EHRI partners, first phase (2010-2015) and EHRI partners, second phase (2015-2019).

 NIOD is a knowledge and information centre on war and large-scale violence in the 20th and 21st century.
 NIOD’s area of work focuses on research into the effects of wars, the Holocaust and other genocides on individuals and society.

-NIOD is coordinator of EHRI and also leads the work on Dissemination and Communication, Resource identification and integration workflows, Users and Standards, and Research data infrastructures for Holocaust material.
+NIOD is coordinator of EHRI and also leads the work on Finance and Implementation.

 Founded by the first Czechoslovak president Thomas G. Masaryk in 1932 and joined with the Archives of the Czechoslovak Academy of Sciences later, the institute is a leading Czech research organisation with focus on the history of the 19th and 20th centuries.